awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 ```

 For more information, see [NVIDIA GPUDirect](https://developer.nvidia.com/gpudirect)\.
+<a name="g4-instances"></a>
+**G4 Instances**
+G4 instances use NVIDIA Tesla GPUs and provide a cost\-effective, high\-performance platform for general purpose GPU computing using the CUDA or machine learning frameworks along with graphics applications using DirectX or OpenGL\.
+G4 instances provide high\- bandwidth networking, powerful half and single\-precision floating\-point capabilities, along with INT8 and INT4 precisions\.
+Each GPU has 16 GiB of GDDR6 memory, making G4 instances well\-suited for machine learning inference, video transcoding, and graphics applications like remote graphics workstations and game streaming in the cloud\.

+G4 instances support NVIDIA GRID Virtual Workstation\.
+For more information, see [NVIDIA Marketplace offerings](http://aws.amazon.com/marketplace/search/results/?page=1&filters=instance_types&instance_types=g4dn.xlarge&searchTerms=NVIDIA%20GRID)\.
 <a name="g3-instances"></a>
 **G3 Instances**
 G3 instances use NVIDIA Tesla M60 GPUs and provide a cost\-effective, high\-performance platform for graphics applications using DirectX or OpenGL\.
 G3 instances also provide NVIDIA GRID Virtual Workstation features, such as support for four monitors with resolutions up to 4096x2160, and NVIDIA GRID Virtual Applications\.
 G3 instances are well\-suited for applications such as 3D visualizations, graphics\-intensive remote workstations, 3D rendering, video encoding, virtual reality, and other server\-side graphics workloads requiring massively parallel processing power\.

 G3 instances support NVIDIA GRID Virtual Workstation and NVIDIA GRID Virtual Applications\.
-To activate either of these features, see [Activate NVIDIA GRID Virtual Applications \(G3 Instances Only\)](activate_grid.md)\.
+To activate either of these features, see [Activate NVIDIA GRID Virtual Applications on G3 Instances](activate_grid.md)\.
 <a name="g2-instances"></a>
 **G2 Instances**
 G2 instances use NVIDIA GRID K520 GPUs and provide a cost\-effective, high\-performance platform for graphics applications using DirectX or OpenGL\.
 NVIDIA GRID GPUs also support NVIDIA’s fast capture and encode API operations\.
 Example applications include video creation services, 3D visualizations, streaming graphics\-intensive applications, and other server\-side graphics workloads\.